Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 What's a realistic budget to get a comfortable property in Siem Reap as of 2026?

-As of early 2026, the realistic minimum budget to get a comfortable property in Siem Reap is around $150,000 (600 million KHR or about 138,000 EUR), which moves you past tight compromises and into units with proper layouts and decent finishes.
+As of early 2026, the realistic minimum budget to get a comfortable property in Siem Reap as a foreigner is around $150,000 (roughly 600 million KHR or about 140,000 EUR), which is where you start moving beyond "tight compromises" into units with proper layouts and decent finishes.

 What can I get with a $200k budget in Siem Reap as of 2026?